Computable analysis on the space of marked groups: The space of marked groups as a recursive metric space

 \subsection{Two applications of a construction of Miller, failure of Moschovakis' (B) condition for the space of marked groups}

-In this section, we prove two important theorems that use variations on Miller's example of a finitely presented group that is isolated from groups with solvable word problem.

-The following theorem was already stated, it is Theorem \ref{thm:Use Miller Wisely }. \begin{thm} No algorithm can stop exactly on those sets of relations and irrelations which are not wp-coherent. \end{thm}
+In this section, we prove two important theorems that use variations on Miller's example of a finitely presented group that is isolated from groups with solvable word problem. \begin{thm} No algorithm can stop exactly on those sets of relations and irrelations which are not wp-coherent. \end{thm}

-The following theorem is one of our most important results, we have already explained how it represents the negation of an effective Axiom of Choice for the space of marked groups. \begin{thm} [Failure of an Effective Axiom of Choice for groups] There is no algorithm that, given a wp-coherent set of relations and irrelations, produces a word problem algorithm for a marked group that satisfies those relations and irrelations. \end{thm}
+The following theorem is one of our most important results. \begin{thm} [Failure of an Effective Axiom of Choice for groups] There is no algorithm that, given a wp-coherent set of relations and irrelations, produces a word problem algorithm for a marked group that satisfies those relations and irrelations. \end{thm}

 The proofs for those results will be similar: they rely on Miller's constructions of a family of groups $L_{P,Q}$ indexed by two subsets $P$ and $Q$ of $\mathbb{N}$.
 For each of those theorems, we will find some conditions on the sets $P$ and $Q$ that are sufficient for the groups $L_{P,Q}$ to provide proofs for the Theorems \ref{thm:Use Miller Wisely -1} and \ref{thm:No-Completion-Theorem}, and then include a lemma to prove that such sets $P$ and $Q$ do exist.